daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 During the development, tests will reveal regressions or features which are missing but necessary for a workload.
-It is often unclear what is making tests failing and a significant debugging effort will be required.
+It is often unclear what is making tests fail and a significant debugging effort will be required.

 Finally, the code will be sent upstream.
-By upstreaming, you can ensure that the code will be updated as the other parts of the code base changes, and others can appreciate the contributed code.
+By upstreaming, you can ensure that the code will be updated as the other parts of the code base change, and others can appreciate the contributed code.

-This series details each step and provides an insight on how a device emulator can be developed.
+This series details each step and provides insight into how a device emulator can be developed.

 This next post will describe steps 1 and 2.
 The third post will describe steps 3